ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 2. Generate and broadcast attestation.

 If the software crashes at some point within this routine, then when the validator comes back online, the hard disk has the record of the *potentially* signed/broadcast attestation and can effectively avoid slashing.

+### Unavailability of message history

+In the event that a validator does not have access to the history of the attestations and block proposals they made in the past, this section describes the minimum amount of time a validator instance must wait before making messages again.
+This procedure must be followed in the event of a validator loosing their records of attestations or block proposals due to a system failure or when a new validator client instance is setup for a validator that already exists (eg. when changing client software).

+The following assumptions are made about the client:
+* The client's local clock (which reads `t`) is assumed to be synchronous with the rest of the network with some upper bound `delta`.
+* The client comes online at time `t = t0` with no knowledge of previous messages made with this validator's keys.
+* Let `slot_to_time(s)` return the timestamp of slot `s`.
+* This validator instance and all previous ones for this validator follow this validator document for block proposals and attestations.
+* No previous instantiations of this validator ever made any messages in the future (no messages were made for slots with `slot_to_time(slot) > t0 + delta`).

+A validator must wait until an epoch `e` is justified with `slot_to_time(get_epoch_start_slot(e)) > t0 + 2 * delta`.

+Furthermore, during the waiting period, a client should observe the chain and the wire to confirm that there are no other instances of the same validator running, as a user may try to start a new validator with the same private key as an already existing one.